Skip to main content

 Becoming climate positive: Eden's journey

-We’re ‘walking the talk’, transforming our operating systems to eradicate emissions and become a working example of regenerative transformation.
+We’re ‘walking the talk’, transforming our operating systems to eradicate emissions and showcase a working demonstrator of regenerative sustainability.

 We’ve joined the Race to Zero, through our partners Planet Mark, pledging to become a climate positive organisation by 2030.